Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 The `grub-mkconfig` command is equal to `update-grub` on Ubuntu, that is just a wrapper.

-> Note that if you already installed the package `os-prober` in order to dualboot, it might not detect other OS's installations until the system is rebooted, to a non-live environment.
+> Note that if `os-prober` was already installed in order to dualboot, it might not detect other OS's installations until the system is rebooted to a non-live environment.

 #### Install GRUB2 to the MBR